Programming and procedural support to the Senate and the legislative process.

 Questions on notice, notices of motion and petitions

 Senators continued to use the questions on notice process – written questions to ministers on the administration of public policy – as an important accountability mechanism.
-Throughout the reporting period, 1,677 questions were asked on notice.
-These were processed and published to a searchable database on the Parliament’s website within established timeframes.
+Throughout the year, 366 questions were asked on notice.
+These were processed and published to a searchable online database.

-In 2019–20, the office processed all notices of motions received for inclusion in the Notice Paper – 878 for this reporting period compared to 657 in the previous period.
-These notices signal senators’ intentions to move particular motions on specified days.
-The office also processed 12 petitions (with 45,747 signatories) which senators had lodged for presentation to the Senate (compared to eight petitions with 132,917 signatures in 2018–19).
+In 2017–18, the office processed and published all notices of motions received – 630 for this reporting period compared to 586 in the previous period.
+These notices of motion signal senators’ intentions to move particular motions on specified days.
+The office also processed 15 petitions (with 112,233 signatories) which senators had lodged for presentation to the Senate (compared to 13 petitions with 24,071 signatures in 2016–17).

-The office received and processed all of the 4,576 documents provided for tabling in the Senate in this reporting period, recorded their details in the Journals and Index to the Papers Presented to Parliament, and archived them.
-This figure is comparable to the 4,126 documents tabled in the previous period.
-The documents presented to the Senate in 2019–20 added approximately 18 metres of boxed documents to the archive.
-Figure 8 shows the number of documents tabled in the Senate in recent years.
+The office received and processed all of the 5,515 documents provided for tabling in the Senate during 2017–18, recorded their details in the Journals of the Senate and the Index to the Papers Presented to Parliament, and archived them.
+This figure is comparable to the number of documents tabled in the previous year (5,880).
+Documents presented to the Senate in 2017–18 added approximately 27 metres of boxed documents to the archive.
+Figure 7 shows the number of documents tabled in the Senate in recent years.

-Documents from the President, ministers, the Auditor-General and committees may also be presented when the Senate is not sitting.
+Documents from ministers, the Auditor-General and committees may be presented when the Senate is not sitting.
 The office administers this procedure, which facilitates the timely publication of material of interest to, or required by, the Parliament.
-In 2019–20, a total of 506 documents (or approximately 11 per cent of all documents tabled in the Senate) were presented using this procedure.
-This compares with 752 documents (or 18 per cent of all documents tabled) during the previous year.
+In 2017–18, a total of 627 documents (or approximately 11 per cent of all documents tabled in the Senate) were presented using this procedure.
+The lower number of documents presented using this procedure in the previous reporting period (398) was because there were no out-of-sitting presentations during the double dissolution period in July and August 2016.

-All documents presented to the Senate in the reporting period were digitised and made publicly available on the Parliament’s website or on the Federal Register of Legislation by the Office of Parliamentary Counsel.
+All documents presented to the Senate in the reporting period were digitised and made publicly available in the ParlInfo database on or as soon as possible after receipt, or otherwise published on the Parliament’s website (in the case of certain committee documents) or the Federal Register of Legislation (in the case of legislative instruments).

 Significant work was also undertaken in the reporting period to organise and rationalise the office’s holdings of hardcopy materials.
 This work will continue in the next reporting period to ensure the preservation of historically important material and the efficient use of the office’s document storage areas.

-Hard copies of all documents presented to the Senate are made available on request through the inquiries and distribution services provided by the office.
+Copies of all documents presented to the Senate are made available through the inquiries and distribution services provided by the office.
 The inquiries service also fields a range of queries about Senate proceedings from senators and their staff, government agencies and others.
-In 2019–20, 3,021 inquiries were received (approximately 24 per cent from senators or their staff).
-This compares to 2,918 inquiries in the previous reporting year.
-The majority of inquiries – which are communicated face to face, by telephone or email – were responded to immediately, with other more complex inquiries responded to within timeframes agreed with the requestor.
-While these figures are drawn from formal statistics kept for performance reporting purposes, the staff of the office (as do other staff of the department) also respond to considerably more requests for information from senators and their staff as they go about their duties on sitting days.
+In 2017–18, 3,063 inquiries were received (approximately 39 per cent coming from senators or their staff).
+This compares to 3,416 inquiries in the previous reporting year.
+The majority of inquiries – which are communicated by telephone or email – were responded to immediately, with the remainder responded to within timeframes agreed with the requestor.

 Support for committees

-The office will also continue to support various ICT related activities, including contributing to the ongoing maintenance, enhancement and testing of existing systems that support the work of the office and the Senate, as well as involvement in projects such as the development of a new system to facilitate the receipt and publication of tabled documents in digital format, which will be implemented in the 2020–21 reporting period.
+The office will also continue to support various ICT related activities, including contributing to the ongoing maintenance, enhancements and testing of existing systems, as well involvement in projects such as the development of a new system to facilitate the electronic receipt and publication of tabled documents which will commence in August 2018.